tiagomenegaz/react-knowledge/intro/robofriends/README.md

 # Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!
 yarn eject
 ```

+### What is in the directory?

+There are many files in the directory created by the package.
+At this point the files you should have a look now are `index.html` and `index.js`.
+They contain the most relevant code to start the  web app.
+Have a look at them and play around to make sure you understand what is going on.